Comradin/yummy/DISCLAIMER.md

 Because of this, I decided to keep yummy as a pure webserver and remove the cobra library to clean up the code.

+As of the day when yummy was under active development, dep was a viable option for dependency management.
+But today Go modules are the way to go.
+So it is time to switch to this instead.